Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * A script that changes the group owner to holberton for the file hello: chgrp holberton hello
 ## 14. Owner and group
 * A script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory: chown betty:holberton *
+## 15. Symbolic links
+* A script that changes the owner and the group owner of _hello to betty and holberton respectively: chown -h betty:holberton _hello
+## 16.